Jvk1166z/kingpin/README.md

 &nbsp;
 &nbsp;

-### What does permenent mean, you may ask?
+### What does permenant mean, you may ask?
 Yet again, very simple; ###

 &nbsp;
-Permenent is defined as anything that isn't easily removed without damage to whatever surface it's attached to.
+permenant is defined as anything that isn't easily removed without damage to whatever surface it's attached to.
 No shit.

 &nbsp;

- A list of things that are considered permenent:
+ A list of things that are considered permenant:
  * Stickers that are not easily removed.
  * Papers that are duct taped on (fuck you).
  * Anything involving glue.
 Especially gorilla glue (ooh ooh ah ah).